Here, you'll find

 I’ve been talking, increasingly, recently about screencasting and learning the ins and outs of making them.
 From the software to use, how to do storyboarding, how to do post-production, it’s been a fun and exciting time getting to know so many new things.

-For the longest time, I’ve been using closures in my Zend Framework 2 Modules Module
+For the longest time, I’ve been using closures in my Zend Framework 2 Modules Module class.
+I know they’re not always the best approach, but they’re not necessarily wrong either.

 But after reviewing Gary Hockin’s recent talk at PHP Conference UK, I was reminded that outside of APC and OPCache, closures aren’t cacheable.